HsChen-sys/HsChen-sys.github.io/source/_posts/hello-world.md

 I’m passionate about contributing to open-source LLM inference projects like [vLLM](https://github.com/vllm-project/vllm) and [SGLang](https://github.com/sgl-project/sglang).
 Just like countless other community-driven initiatives, these systems thrive on collaboration from developers around the world.
 And beyond the thrill of low-level optimizations, I find it endlessly fascinating to put billions of matmuls and other computations into producing what feels like intelligence.

 ## Career Goal
 I will graduate from UC San Diego in December 2025.
-I am now actively seeking roles in the LLM systems space.
+I am now actively seeking roles in the LLM systems industry.
 I am open to opportunities based in the United States or China and eager to contribute to efficient large-scale LLM deployment.

 ## About this site
 This site is designed with three main goals in mind: